-- Set up a large playing field and within that, set up 4 bases in a diamond shape. - 2 Create two equal teams and put one team in the field and one team ready to kick.
+- Set up a large playing field and within that, set up 4 bases in a diamond shape. - Create two equal teams and put one team in the field and one team ready to kick. - The first kicker will kick the ball within the playing field.